jlouis/combinatorrent/README.md

 Usage
 -----------------

-Haskell torrent can currently only do one very simple thing.
+Combinatorrent can currently only do one very simple thing.
 If you call it with

-    HaskellTorrent foo.torrent
+    Combinatorrent foo.torrent

 then it will begin downloading the file in foo.torrent to the current directory via the Bittorrent protocol.